Consumer and Product Safety

 Safety of Electricity in the home

-Devon and Somerset Fire and Rescue Service have some useful guidance and tips for safety in the home on their website here, concerning the use of electrical products.
+Devon, Somerset and Torbay Fire and Rescue Service have some useful guidance and tips for safety in the home on their website here, concerning the use of electrical products.

 Electrical Safety for Older People

 Electrical accidents in the home can pose a more significant risk to older or vulnerable people.
 This is sometimes due to poor quality housing that contains faulty electrics and appliances.

 ‘Electrical Safety First’ statistics show that one million people over 75 live in homes that are not warm enough, are in a state of disrepair or do not have modern facilities.
 These homes can be dangerous if they don’t meet basic electrical safety standards, and don’t include life-saving devices such as a modern fusebox, circuit breakers and PVC wiring.
 More information can be found on the Electrical Safety First website and you can download their leaflet which offers information on keeping safe around the home for older people.

 Safe Electrical installations on your property and the law